-Place a generous amount of sesame oil to cover the base of a large frying pan.
+Place a generous amount of sunflower oil to cover the base of a large frying pan.
 Fry the eggplant (aubergine) in batches over medium heat until golden brown and tender.
-Add more sesame oil, as required.
+Add more sunflower oil, as required.
 Drain the eggplant on paper towel.
 Cut the eggplant into 2cm pieces and set aside.

 Meanwhile, place a large pot with water on high heat and bring to the boil.
 Add the rigatoni pasta and a pinch of salt to the boiling water and cook until ‘al dente’ – refer to the cooking time specified in pasta packet instructions.